-• An April 2016 lease for 1,577 square meters of office and laboratory space in Gosselies, Belgium, which commenced in May 2016 and terminated in December 2021.
+- An April 2016 lease for 1,577 square meters of office and laboratory space in Gosselies, Belgium, which commenced in May 2016 and terminated in December 2021.
 In January 2021, the Company entered into an amendment to extend the lease, effective February 2021 with a termination date of January 2030, and increase the office and laboratory space by 201 square meters.
 There is no option within the lease agreement to extend the termination date.
 In October 2021, the Company entered into an amendment to increase the office and laboratory space by 453 square meters.
 In May 2023, the Company entered into another amendment to again increase the office and laboratory space by an additional 453 square meters for a total of 2,684 square meters.
-The amendment resulted in an additional \$0.9 million of both right-of-use assets and liabilities.

-- A November 2021 lease for 9,068 square feet of office space in Watertown, Massachusetts, which commenced in November 2021 and terminates in February 2027.
+The amendment resulted in an additional \$0.9 million of both right-of-use assets and liabilities. - A November 2021 lease for 9,068 square feet of office space in Watertown, Massachusetts, which commenced in November 2021 and terminates in February 2027.
 The lease is subject to fixed-rate rent escalations.
-There is no option within the lease agreement to extend the termination date. - A July 2023 lease for 816 square meters of laboratory space in Gosselies, Belgium, which will commence in the fourth quarter of 2023 and will terminate five years from the commencement date.
-There is no option within the lease agreement to extend the termination date. - Various car leases that the Company enters into from time to time.
+There is no option within the lease agreement to extend the termination date. - A July 2023 lease for 859 square meters of laboratory space in Gosselies, Belgium, for which the Company took occupancy in March 2024 and will terminate in December 2028.
+This lease does not contain any variable lease payments.
+There is no option within the lease agreement to terminate nor to extend the lease prior to the termination date. - Various car leases that the Company enters into from time to time.
 The life of each car lease ranges from 48 to 60 months.